harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 and copy value of DB_HOST_PORT to DATABASE_PORT.
 These changes will allow using Docker LAMP for code testing, also allows using host machine's PHP and PhpStorm Build-in Preview without any configuration problems.*

-#### Add any necessary SQLs dumps to the db_dumps folder, they will be imported on build to the db container.
+#### Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of db container.

 #### You only need three Docker commands to build, run and stop the LAMP containers: